NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 Will the skin biopsy be painful?

-A small punch skin biopsy is considered a minimally invasive procedure with relatively limited pain reported by patients.
-A local anesthetic (Lidocaine) is applied to numb the area prior to biopsy procedure and this may cause up to 10 seconds of discomfort.
+A small–punch skin biopsy is considered a minimally invasive procedure with relatively limited pain reported by patients.
+A local anesthetic (Lidocaine) is applied to numb the area prior to biopsy procedure, and this may cause up to 10 seconds of discomfort.

 What does the Syn-One Test show?

 The Syn-One Test for synucleinopathy detects and visualizes the accumulation of an abnormal protein within nerve fibers of your skin.
-The test report sent to your physician describes the basic process that was used for the test, highlights the actual findings, and provides visual images of your nerve fibers.
+The test report sent to your clinician describes the basic process that was used for the test, highlights the actual findings, and provides visual images of nerve fibers.
 If the abnormal protein is detected, the test report will note this fact and confirm the likely diagnosis of a synucleinopathy.
-Your physician would then review your clinical features and history, along with the Syn-One Test results, to determine a more specific diagnosis (e.g., Parkinson’s disease).
+Your clinician would then review your clinical features and history, along with the Syn-One Test results, to determine a more specific diagnosis (e.g., Parkinson’s disease).

 How will I receive my test results?